seancraven7016/DD4HEP/README.md

 # summer-student

 This is a repository of Gabriel Penn's summer 2016 work on adapting existing work on SiD for use with the DD4hep toolkit.
+Please feel free to direct any queries to gp13181@bristol.ac.uk.

 # Directories:
  - init: initialisation scripts for environment setup